bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

   application is calling `post`, it must have opened the queue with *WRITE* intent.

-- Ensure that the queue is in the processing of being closed or already closed.
+- Ensure that the queue is in the process of being closed or is already closed.

 - Ensure that the connection with BlazingMQ broker is up, and not stopping or disconnected.